Changissnz/goals/README.md

 Those that social-engineer do not
 have aspirations to produce any
 material products or immaterial
 knowledge.
+However, they can
+still social-engineer others to
+do the bidding of producing
+material products or immaterial
+knowledge.
 Social engineering
 constitutes zero-gain (at best)
 initiatives and do not guarantee